 Gather clinician feedback during beta testing.

-Support multiple payment methods (e.g., insurance, credit cards).
+Support multiple payment methods (insurance, credit cards).

 Test payment flows for regional billing variations.